 All the plastic used in this TimeShrine was found on this remote site.
 This is where Anne realized that plastic is now a permanent element of the seas.
 After the Industrial and Information revolution we need a Sustainability revolution.

 This TimeShrine documents five days’ worth of plastic bottles, brought ashore by the currents.
-Nine million tons of plastic will end up in the ocean in 2017, the equivalent of dumping one garbage truck of plastic into the water every minute.
+Nine million tons of plastic end up in the ocean every year, the equivalent of dumping one garbage truck of plastic into the water every minute.
 By 2050, the Oceans will contain by weight more plastic than fish.

 This TimeShrine was created on a coral reef reclaimed from the Ocean to be filled with garbage.
 Besides the dead coral Anne used pollution masks painted as Tibetan prayer flags.
 Originally a 5 mile long, 200 yards wide lagoon Thilafushi has today a landmass of 4.6 million ft entirely reclaimed with trash burning 24/7.
 Bluepeace, a Maldivian ecological movement, describes the island as a "toxic bomb”.

 Pink Flamingos landed on the edge of Lake Elmenteita just before this photograph was taken.
 Within seconds their feeding activities disturbed the surface of the water.
 Recently increased fishing activity has dried up the catchment area of this lake, the water level has receded and the numbers of flamingos has dramatically decreased.